hhrh/CRUD-Web-App/README.md

 Within this web application, you are able to perform CRUD operations for user records.

-The user is able to do the following actions using the GUI: create records using the provided input boxes at the top of the page. edit an existing records. delete existing records.
+The user is able to do the following actions using the GUI:
+- create records using the provided input boxes at the top of the page.
+- edit an existing records.
+- delete existing records.

-All actions are designed to update within a servers database in realtime (mySQL).
+All actions are designed to update within a servers database in realtime (mySQL).<br>
-All actions dynamically update the page without refresh, providing an update message of the completed action.
+All actions dynamically update the page without refresh.<br>
+An update message of the completed action is returned (given specified API return code).<br>

 resources used:
 https://www.youtube.com/@rebelsdeveloper367/